-Where the tenderer has indicated percentage additions for costs of materials and plant, the Employer multiplies these by the provisional costs associated with them.
+Where the tenderer has indicated percentage additions to costs of labour and materials and a percentage addition or deduction (max.
+50%) to costs of plant, the Employer multiplies these by the provisional costs associated with them.

-a) x b) provisional cost of materials X tenderer's percentage adjustment provisional cost of plant X tenderer's percentage adjustment
+a) X b) provisional costs of labour х tenderer's percentage adjustment provisional costs of materials х tenderer's percentage adjustment provisional costs of plant х tenderer's percentage adjustment